The Purchase Process

 The size of the deposit you can afford will affect the mortgage products available to you.

 This will change depending on the market, so please review our blog which should be more up to date.
-Currently some lenders will accept a 5% deposit but this is few and far between.
-Also, this might only be in certain areas of the country or have restrictive criteria to allow it.
+Currently some lenders will accept a 5% deposit and hopefullly this will become more common as the year goes on.

 Family members are able to help by providing a deposit.
 Most lenders are normally comfortable with this provided it is in the form of a gift not a loan and that the person providing the gift will have no financial interest in the property.